 One way of checking whether or not your product or idea has already been invented and patented by somebody else is to consult the EPO's free search service Espacenet.
-The database contains over 70 million patent documents - most of them patent applications rather than granted patents - from around the world.
+The database contains more than 140 million patent documents ‒ both published patent applications and granted patents ‒ from around the world.

 Legal status information (i.e. where and whether a patent is valid) for European and Euro-PCT applications is available via the EPO's free online European Patent Register, where you can also access the publicly available parts of the application file, including the grant stage (and including any opposition/appeal procedures).